 If you're looking to get higher from your cannabis, you should be thinking about a dry herb vaporizer.
-Dry herb vapes are easier on the respiratory system compared with smoking a joint, and also create less odor and are more discreet.
+Dry herb vapes are easier on the respiratory system compared with smoking a joint.
+They also create less odor and are more discreet.

 The Efficiency of a Dry Herb Vape

 With a vaporizer, you're baking the weed, not burning it, and you're able to capture all the THC and CBD in the herb.
-If you burn herb, you're always going to lose some potency as it goes up in smoke.
-As shown by the study mentioned above, you get almost 40% more cannabinoids.
+If you burn your bud, you're always going to lose some potency as it goes up in smoke.
+As shown by the study mentioned above, you get almost 40% more cannabinoids with vaping.

-Also, you can get one bonus round out of your cannabis even after you’ve vaped it.
+You can even get a bonus round out of your cannabis even after you’ve vaped it.
 Already vaped bud (AVB or ABV) can also be used in edibles and other recipes.
-So between the added potency and AVB, investing in a dry herb vape can pay off quickly in terms of savings on herb.
+So between the added potency and AVB, investing in a dry herb vape pays off quickly in terms of savings.

 The best portable dry herb vaporizer

 Portability and convenience is usually a top priority for anyone considering a vape.
 If that's you, check out what Furna is doing with their swappable oven vape.
 Most vaporizers can be really annoying to reload, especially if you're on the go.

 Furna lets you load up several ovens all at once, in the comfort of your home before you head out.
 Then when you're on the go, you can instantly swap a used oven for a fresh one.
 You don't even have to wait for anything to cool down, because the ovens are insulated and safe to handle right away.